avenuemagpie/art-design/_posts/2016-08-21-wave-organ.markdown

 ![Peter Richard's Wave Organ in San Francisco](/images/wave-organ-sf.jpg)

 It’s a very unassuming, very gray and obscure art piece made by [a former Senior Artist in Residence from the Exploratorium](http://www.exploratorium.edu/visit/wave-organ).
 [Peter Richards consulted with acoustic engineers and a mason](https://www.olats.org/studiolab/Peter_Richards.pdf).
 He brought together natural input from tidal waves, stones from the former Laurel Hill Cemetery and PVC pipes to create a contemplative [acoustic sculpture](https://en.wikipedia.org/wiki/Wave_Organ).
 Made the year I was born, the "organ" gets you to listen to the music of the tidal waves.
 Best heard at high tides, it’s a great idea especially when held in contrast with the work done by [Soundwave](http://soundwavesf.com/7/material-notation/).
-The former art pieces magnifies the natural sounds of things that have been and always will be and the latter creates melodies that reflect and extoll man-made creations.
+The Wave Organ magnifies the natural sounds of things that have been and always will be and the latter creates melodies that reflect and extoll man-made creations.

+> ### "...The Wave Organ magnifies the natural sounds of things that have been and always will be..."

 Past and Present